Talking to Your Child About a Night Time Routine

-Predictability of a routine can help a child with nighttime wetting feel comfortable and relaxed, especially when they can contribute to planning their nightly routine.
+Predictability of a routine can help a child with nighttime wetting feel comfortable and relaxed, especially when they can participate in planning their nightly routine.
 That’s important considering stress and anxiety can contribute to bedwetting.

 As a mom of four, I know how chaotic bedtime can be.
-One of my kids is finishing up homework, another wants me to read them a story, I have to give another bath — all while I’m trying to wrangle them to go to bed.
+One of my kids is finishing up homework, another wants me to read them a story, I must give another a bath — all while I’m trying to wrangle them to go to bed.

 What has helped immensely has been establishing a nighttime routine and sticking to it.
 In my experience as a child development expert, the consistency and predictability can be good for children, especially when you add bedwetting to the equation.
-Adding GoodNites to nightly routines can also help reduce stress since parents don’t need to have a conversation about bedwetting every sing night — it just becomes part of the routine.
+Adding Goodnites® NightTime Underwear to nightly routines can also help reduce stress since parents don’t need to have a conversation about bedwetting every single night — it just becomes part of the routine.

-Nighttime has actually become one of my favorite parts of the day, when I get to unwind with my children, hang out with them and read to them.
+Nighttime has become one of my favorite parts of the day because I get to unwind with my children, hang out with them and read to them.
 A bedtime routine makes that possible.

-It’s important to do what works best for your family, but the talking points below can help initiate a conversation about routines with your child.
+It’s important to do what works best for your family, but these talking points can help initiate a conversation about good night routines with your child:

 - I think it would be helpful for us to talk about our family routine at night.